n8n-io/n8n-docs/docs/example/extended-approval.md

 ---
-title: WF² Approval with DOC²
+title: WF² Extended Approval with DOC²
-description: Documents Approval as important for any business.
-We show you how you can a easy Worfklow to create an approval
+description: Extended documents-approval as important for any business.
+We show you how you can easily create a Worfklow to assign an approval
-date: 2021-07-05
+date: 2022-09-15
 tags:
   - Workflow²
   - Approval
   - DOC²
-  - Ming.le
-  - Infor OS
 ---

-# WF² Approval with DOC²
+# WF² Extended Approval with DOC²

 We now support double approvals meaning one user or groupmember approves a document and the document gets assigned to a second user or group to make sure that everything goes as wanted.